Explore this course:

 - 1 year full-time

 - 2 years part-time

-The course is delivered through seminars in each subject area.
+The course is delivered through seminars or a combination of lectures and seminars in each subject area.

 Assessment is through essays and a dissertation.

-2:1 honours degree, or international equivalent, in law or a subject with a sufficient legal component.
+Minimum 2:1 undergraduate honours degree in a law or a subject with a sufficient legal component.